bigtoga/Examples/AI + ML + Predictive Analytics/Decision making in Data Science.md

     else:
         numerical.append(col)
 ```
-5. Define which of the categorical features are "important"
+## Step 5: Define which of the categorical features are "important"
 ``` mermaid
 graph TD;
   q1{Is most of the data categorical?}